emmanuel-bv/iotedge-iva-nano/README.md

 ![Jetson Nano](./assets/JetsonNano.png "NVIDIA Jetson Nano device used to run Deepstream with IoT Edge")

-- **Connect your Jetson Nano to your developer's machine with the USB Device Mode**: we'll do that by plugging a micro-USB cable from your Jetson Nano to your developer's machine and using the USB Device Mode provided in [NVIDIA's course base image](https://courses.nvidia.com/courses/course-v1:DLI+C-IV-02+V1/info).
+- **A USB cable MicroB to Type A to connect your Jetson Nano to your developer's machine with the USB Device Mode**: we'll use the USB Device Mode provided in [NVIDIA's course base image](https://courses.nvidia.com/courses/course-v1:DLI+C-IV-02+V1/info).
 With this mode, you do not need to hook up a monitor directly to your Jetson Nano.
 Instead, boot your device and wait for 30 seconds then open your favorite browser, go to [http://192.168.55.1:8888](http://192.168.55.1:8888) and enter the password `dlinano` to get access to a command line on your Jetson Nano.

 ![Jupyter Notebook](./assets/JupyterNotebook.png "Jetson Nano controlled by a Jupyter Notebook via the USB Device Mode")

-- **Connect your Jetson Nano to an SSH client**: The USB Device Mode terminal is limited because it does not support copy/paste.
+- **An SSH client to connect your Jetson Nano**: The USB Device Mode terminal is limited because it does not support copy/paste.
 So to make it easier to go through the steps of this sample, open an SSH connection with your favorite SSH Client.

     1. Find your IP address using the USB Device Mode terminal